 A mobile home drain trap is a special fitting that has a number of applications.
 In a mobile home, there may not be enough room underneath a bathtub to allow for the normal P-trap drain fitting that you would find extending down below the floor level in a site-built home.
 Usually, this kind of trap is found in bathtubs with no overflow opening.
 While in traditional bathtubs, clogs are removed by snaking down through the overflow fitting, with a mobile home drain trap it is necessary to remove the trap to unclog the drain.

 A mobile home tub trap is a double-nut trap with a flange on the end of it so it can be removed if necessary.
 This allows for the drain to sit just below the tub behind the skirting, instead of dropping below floor level as a normal trap does.

 When should I use a mobile home tub trap?
 This type of trap can be used as a replacement for an existing double-nut trap with a flange.
-But if possible, it is a good idea convert it to a normal bathtub configuration featuring an overflow tube and trap; it will not only drain better but also provides overflow protection.
+But if possible, it is a good idea to convert it to a normal bathtub configuration featuring an overflow tube and trap; it will not only drain better but also provide overflow protection.
 Also, the overflow acts as a cleanout and makes it easier to snake the tub drain to remove hair and build-up.

 On garden tubs, which are wider than standard tubs, sometimes it is necessary to install a mobile home trap to save space and prevent extra work.
 And in a mobile home, crossbeams and other wood or metal below the tub may not allow for a standard tub waste and overflow, so here a mobile home trap is the best option.